awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

               $ amplify init

        iOS - Swift
-           Navigate to your project folder (the folder that typically contains your project level :file:`xcodeproj` file), and add the SDK to your app.
+           In a terminal window, navigate to your project folder (the folder that typically contains your project level :file:`xcodeproj` file), and add the SDK to your app.

           .. code-block:: none

               $ cd ./YOUR_PROJECT_FOLDER
               $ amplify init

 #.
-To create your backend AWS resources run the following:
+To create your backend AWS resources and add a configuration file to your app, run the following:

    .. container:: option